nicoespeon/understandlegacycode.com/content/blog/key-points-of-refactoring/index.md

 In his popular “[Refactoring](https://refactoring.com/)” book, Martin Fowler collects an impressive catalog of moves that can transform the way you approach code maintenance and evolution.

-If you haven’t read it and you are not sure what to expect, I’ve written down a high-level summary of what you will find here.
+If you haven’t read it and you are unsure what to expect, I’ve written down a high-level summary of what you will find here.
 Hopefully, that gives you a better sense of what it is all about.
 Read on!

 ![](/assets/refactoring.jpg)